prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

-Create a challenge with challengePlayer3 as we did above, but this time set the level to be "Advanced": `
+Create a Challenge with *challengePlayer3* as we did above, but this time set the level to be *Advanced*:

 ```
 {